Zverik/sotm-baltics-2020/index.md

 * 13:30—14:00.
 Evgen Bodunov (Belarus).
 "Offline address search on the OSM data"
 * 14:00—14:30.
 Danil Kirsanov (USA).
 "Using AI to Map the World with RapiD editor"
 * 14:30—15:00. **Lightning Talks!** Open microphone, 5 minutes per person.
 * 15:30—16:00.
-Natalia Goncharik (Belarus).
+Natallia Hancharyk (Belarus).
 "What Questions May Come With OpenStreetMap"
 * 16:00—16:30.
 Ilya Zverev (Belarus).
 "ODbL in twelve examples"
 * 16:30—17:00.
 Allan Mustard (USA).
 "Winds of Change in OpenStreetMap"
 * 17:00—17:30.
 Closing